 - Community youth services such as Evolve or Vibe

 Build relevant skills and experience

 Part-time work and volunteering during study all help to increase your job prospects when you graduate.
 Programmes such as Wellington Plus, Wellington International Leadership Programme (WILP) offer opportunities for students from all disciplines to gain diverse voluntary and leadership experience.
 Volunteering in the health sector will provide valuable experience.
-The Student Wellbeing Awareness Team and student support space The Bubble at Victoria University of Wellington offer good opportunities to gain real-life experience in areas such as health promotion and mental health through peer support initiatives.
+Volunteering for wellbeing activities on campus and as leaders student support space The Bubble at Victoria University of Wellington offer good opportunities to gain real-life experience in areas such as health promotion and mental health through peer support initiatives.

 The Bachelor of Health will be offering a Research and Enquiry in Health or Health Internship course in 2021, which will provide students the opportunity to develop applied research or workplace skills and experience.
 Places for the health internship are limited.
 The WFHSS Internship course run by the Wellington Faculty of Humanities and Social Sciences for students of all disciplines also helps develop leadership skills and practical workplace experience.